niccolot/ENG-ITA_NMT/README.md

 ## TODO

-The next thing to look for could be how to output estetically pleasing translations (e.g. the modell will output every character separated by a space such as "i ' m going to school" insted of "i'm going to school"), making sure it considers capital letters and abbreviations su as 'Mr.' or 'Ms.' and doesn't put spaces before the comma such as "yes, please" isnted of "yes , please"
+The next thing to look for could be how to speed up inference and how to output estetically pleasing translations (e.g. the modell will output every character separated by a space such as "i ' m going to school" insted of "i'm going to school"), making sure it considers capital letters and abbreviations su as 'Mr.' or 'Ms.' and doesn't put spaces before the comma such as "yes, please" isnted of "yes , please"